Table of Contents

 Make a plan to attend one of our navigation (map and compass) activities.
 And then get outside and practice!
 Bush and Beach Orienteering courses are a fun way to improve your skills.
 Lotsafreshair’s book on How to Navigate is sound and easy to understand.
 The free Map Reading Guide provided by the Government Geoscience website is also excellent.

 We recommend the GaiaGPS smartphone app, which works on both iOS and Android.
-Buy the premium version that includes NSW government topographic maps (and most other Australian states, and New Zealand).
+Buy the premium version that includes NSW government topographic maps (and most other Australian states, and New Zealand) as these are better than open source maps for regional areas and off-track areas.